LucasTakanori/DA_programV2/README.md

     The function applies the specified type of splicing to the specified time ranges in the audio file and saves the spliced audio signal to the specified output file using the `librosa.output.write_wav` function.

 ### mp3compression
-- `mp3compression(inputfile, quality=4)`: This function compresses an audio file using the MP3 codec.
+- `mp3compression(inputfile, outputfile, quality=4)`: This function compresses an audio file using the MP3 codec.

     The `inputfile` parameter is the path to the input audio file.